 \begin{proposition} Let $G$ be an algebraic group and $X$ an affine $G$-scheme of finite type.
 Then there exists a finite-dimensional $G$-module $V$ and a closed $G$-equivariant immersion $\iota : X \to V$. \end{proposition}

 \begin{proof} We may choose finitely many generators $f_1, \ldots,f_n$ of the algebra $\cO(X)$.
 By Proposition \ref{prop:rep}, each $f_i$ is contained in some finite-dimensional $G$-submodule $W_i \subseteq \cO(X)$.
-Thus, the finite-dimensional $G$-submodule $W := W_1 + \cdots + W_n$ of $\cO(X)$ generates that algebra.
+Thus, $W := W_1 + \cdots + W_n$ is a finite-dimensional $G$-submodule of $\cO(X)$, which generates that algebra.
 This defines a surjective homomorphism of algebras $\Sym(W) \to \cO(X)$, equivariant for the natural action of $G$ on $\Sym(W)$.
 In turn, this yields the desired closed equivariant immersion. \end{proof}

 Examples of linear representations arise from the action of the stabilizer of a $k$-rational point on its infinitesimal neighborhoods, which we now introduce.